TypeCarst/ProceduralCrystalTwine/README.md

 - custom editor for runtime mesh updates

 ## Next Steps ##
-- creating the mesh (a mesh gets created, but triangle indices aren't correctly chosen for now.
-'Christmas tree'-festure)
+- creating the mesh (a mesh gets created, but triangle indices aren't correctly chosen for now. 'snowy tree'-feature)
-- better calculation of vertex count per node (based on node radius of predecessor and successor nodes)
+- applying offsets for vertices based on node orientation and radius
+- calculating node radius based on set radius instead of chosing random values (should look a bit more organic)
 - considering node orientation while placing vertices and offsetting them